dlaroe/qmk_firmware/layouts/community/ortho_4x12/crs/readme.md

-# CRS 4x12 Ortholinear Layout
+# Can't Remember Stuff 4x12 Ortholinear Layout
+by dlaroe /u/deaconblue42

 Since I started with a Planck and a 2u space, it's not as optimal on a split or grid but it's what I'm used to using.